 Finally, we offer executives standard health and welfare benefits that are generally available to our other employees, including medical, dental, vision, life and disability insurance and 401(k) plans.
-We pay all of the premiums of health and welfare benefit plans for our named executive officers, but do not fully pay premiums for all employees.
+Until June 30, 2024 (January 31, 2025 for Mr. Walrath), we paid the health and welfare benefit premiums for our executives.
+Since that time, executives pay the same rates as all other employees.